dkapexhiu/mws-restaurant-stage-3/README.md

 ### How to use the project

-1. Go to the project directory
+1. Go to the dist folder

 2. In this folder, start up a simple HTTP server to serve up the site files on your local computer.
 You can start a webserver with Python.
 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.